tim-littlefair/maneline/README.md

 at the user's choice.

-The project depends on a range of upstream libraries which are used under other licenses, including a library called UsbHid,   personality physical combination speaker/amplifier hardware devices sold by FMIC, where the amplifier contains sof

-developed by Github user @benlypan, available from [this repository](https://github.com/benlypan/UsbHid).
+The project depends on a range of upstream libraries which are used under other licenses, including a library called UsbHid, developed by Github user @benlypan, available from [this repository](https://github.com/benlypan/UsbHid).
 I needed to make some minor changes to the code of UsbHid to integrate it